Timvissers/petstore/README.md

 Functionality is based on the Java Pet Store (Sun Microsystems)

-# Technologies and platforms used
+Technologies used:

-- Node / NPM
+* Node / NPM
-- Express
+* Express
-- MongoDB
+* MongoDB
-- LoDash
+* LoDash
-- Socket.IO
+* Socket.IO

-- AngularJS 1.4
+* AngularJS 1.4
-- JSon
+* JSon
-- JQuery
+* JQuery TODO remove
-- Bootstrap
+* Bootstrap TODO remove
-- SASS
+* SASS TODO remove
-- Font-Awesome
+* Font*Awesome TODO remove

+* Angular UI Router TODO replace
+* Some more angular components (my own library of angular services, directives, filters)

-- Yeoman
+* Yeoman
-- Grunt
+* Grunt
-- Karma
+* Karma TODO remove
-- Jasmine
+* Jasmine TODO remove
-- RequireJS
+* RequireJS TODO remove
-- Bower
+* Bower
-- Protractor
+* Protractor TODO remove
-- Heroku
+* Heroku TODO replace by travis

+Not used:
+* Protractor as this is not the scope of the project.
+All used components are protractor tested
+* Karma as this is not the scope of the project.
+All used components are unit tested
+* anything to enhance the UI as this is not the scope of the project

 # Online resources